ZXBYNXK/Grads/grads/README.md

 <hr>

-# Create pug files for the frontend in the views directory
+# 5 Create pug files for the frontend in the views directory:
 <hr>

 ✔ Create a index.pug file